swoole/docker-swoole/examples/24-supervisord-gracefully-shutdown/README.md

 # Gracefully Stop Swoole Servers In Docker Containers

-In this example, we will demonstrate how to gracefully stop Swoole servers in a Docker container.
-Note that we use `supervisord` to manage these Swoole servers in Docker containers.
+In this example, we will demonstrate how to perform a graceful shutdown of Swoole servers within a Docker container using the `phpswoole/swoole` image.
+Key points to note include:

+* The `supervisord` program is utilized for managing Swoole servers within Docker containers of the `phpswoole/swoole` image.
+* Graceful shutdown capabilities are supported starting from Swoole version 5.1.2 and later in the `phpswoole/swoole` Docker image.

 ## How To Gracefully Stop Supervisord Programs In Docker Container